Dreambotter420/SuicideChristmas2021/README.md

   "follow [partial name]": Searches for the nearest player containing this name and follows them

-  "trade" / "Spam": Spamtrades the person who said this
+  "trade" / "spam": Spamtrades the person who said this

-  "trade/Spam [partial name]": Searches for the nearest player containing this name and spamtrades them
+  "trade/spam [partial name]": Searches for the nearest player containing this name and spamtrades them

   "spread": Does a formation, I think it's a circle actually